Green Mountain Creamery

 I am a little obsessed with Greek yogurt.
 Greek yogurt, by definition, has been further strained than traditional yogurt.
 This makes Greek yogurt thicker and gives it a higher protein content.

-They make a high quality product with high quality ingredients.
+They make a high-quality product with high-quality ingredients.
 They leave out unnecessary sweeteners and preservatives.
 I am glad they can feed my obsession for Greek yogurt!
-I found Green Mountain Creamery yogurt at my Shaw’s grocery store.
-As my friend told me, it is cheaper than the popular ChoBani brand.
-My Shaw’s was almost sold out and I view that as a good sign!
+I found Green Mountain Creamery yogurt at my local VT grocery store.

 – Honi Bean Barrett